TV Globo: Availability

-Globo is simulcast in analogue and digital television, in standard definition and 1080i high definition.
+TV Globo is broadcast in free-to-air analog and digital television, in standard definition and 1080i high definition.
 On 2 December 2007, test simulcasts for 1080i begin in the São Paulo market; Rio de Janeiro, Brasília and Belo Horizonte followed in February 2008, with other capitals following in the next months.
-Prior to this, Rede Globo had provided 480i standard definition service.
+Prior to this, Globo had provided 480i standard definition service.

-Globo is broadcast in metropolitan areas through a number of owned-and-operated stations including Globo Rio de Janeiro (Rio de Janeiro), Globo São Paulo (São Paulo), Globo Brasilia (Brasília), Globo Minas (Belo Horizonte), Globo Nordeste (Recife).
-Rede Globo programming is also carried into other areas of regional Brazil by 120 locally branded affiliate television networks owned by third-party companies.
-Rede Globo reaches 98.53% of Brazil.
+Globo is broadcast in metropolitan areas through a number of owned-and-operated stations, including Globo Rio de Janeiro (Rio de Janeiro), Globo São Paulo (São Paulo), Globo DF (Brasília), Globo Minas (Belo Horizonte), and Globo Pernambuco (Recife).
+They are joined by 120 third-party affiliates serving regional markets; combined, Globo's terrestrial signals serve approximately 98.53% of the country.

+To serve rural regions not served directly by Globo's terrestrial signals, the network provided a national analogue satellite feed from 1982 through August 2024, when the signal was discontinued.
+Globo began to deploy a digital replacement known as SAT HD Regional, in November 2011; the new service is capable of carrying regionalised signals in partnership with Globo affiliates.
+It originally broadcast on C band satellite; in 2022, it was moved to Ku band, as part of a nationwide phase-out of free-to-air satellite on C-band in order to accommodate 5G wireless signals.